Embraer: Early growth

 The Brazilian government contributed to Embraer's early growth by providing production contracts.
 The company sold solely to the domestic market until 1975.

 While military aircraft made up the majority of Embraer's products during the 1970s and early 1980s, including the Embraer AT-26 Xavante and the Embraer EMB 312 Tucano, it debuted a regional airliner, the Embraer EMB 110 Bandeirante, which made its first flight in 1968, and the Embraer EMB 120 Brasilia, launched in 1985.
-Aimed at the export market, the EMB family was the first in a series of highly successful small and regional airliners.
+Aimed at the export market, the EMB family was the first in a production series of small and regional airliners.

 In addition to its own line of aircraft, beginning in 1974, Embraer was licensed by the United States' Piper Aircraft to develop, produce, and market its light airplanes, as Brazil was one of the world's leading importers of small single- or twin-engine aircraft.
 Piper first put together knock-down kits in its U.S. factory for Embraer to then assemble and market in Brazil and Latin America.
 By 1978, most parts and components were being sourced by Embraer locally.
 The aircraft were sold as the EMB 820 Navajo (Piper Navajo Chieftain), EMB 810 Seneca (Piper Seneca III), EMB 720 Minuano (Cherokee Six), EMB 710 Carioca aircraft (Cherokee 235 Pathfinder) and the EMB 711 Corisco (Cherokee Arrow II).
 Between 1974 and 2000, nearly 2,500 license-built Pipers were produced by Embraer.